actframework/actframework/README.md

 ##### ACT Framework

 The reason I create ACT Framework is because I was so in fond of PlayFramework1 V1.x and I want to continue along the road pointing by that great product.
-In summary I need an expressive, Java developer friendly MVC framework, and that comes with ACT Framework
+In essence I need an expressive, Java developer friendly MVC framework, and that comes with ACT Framework.

 Controller sample code: